slplahiru/hiring-assignments/sre/README.md

 Overall the service must be considered production-ready.

-Bonus points if the service:
+Bonus points if

-* Provide Prometheus metrics from the service.
+* Prometheus metrics are provided from the service.
+* Resources are provisioned via IaC
-* Has CI/CD (GitLab, GitHub Actions or similar) to build, test and deploy
+* There is CI/CD (GitLab, GitHub Actions or similar) to build, test and deploy
+* There is a good developer experience

 ## Delivery